eth-ait/hci-project-group-11/README.md

 - Exciting

 ### Key Ideas
-Out of the over 50 ideas we had generated, it was apparent that there two key areas that were the most promising concerning mood prediction and music.
+We generated over 50 ideas in our preliminary brainstorming sessions.
+After we analyzed all of our potential ideas, it became apparent that there were two key areas that were the most promising.
+The intersection between mood prediction and music.

 #### Seamless hardware-software integration
 We wanted to explore how music listeners could listen to music more seamlessly.

 - Quicker access to music:  If you leave the house you should have to press a minimum amount of buttons to keep the music playing on your headphones which was previously playing on the speaker.
 Preferably those transitions are hands-free.
-We could even take advantage of Smart Home integration.
+We also considered taking advantage of Smart Home integration.
 - Continuity: We also wanted to explore providing continuity by having the music play where you left the last time.
 For example if you were in the middle of an awesome playlist but interrupted by a colleague, music will continue playing when you put your headphones back on.
 - Radio effect: Additionally, we wanted to look at recreating a "radio effect" where multiple people listened to the same music together, at the same time.
 Potentially even across large distances.
-The music played could be automatically and determined by common music preferences.
+The music played could be automatically determined by the common music preferences of the listeners.

 #### Data-driven music
 Secondly, we need to understand users through phone and sensor data such as location (GPS), date/time, seasons/holidays, local weather, calendar acvitities, activity and health data to provide a better music listening experience.

-- We wanted to try understand users through social media that could help us determine their overall mood and music preferences.
-This includes listening patterns on streaming services and understanding the user's habits such as how often music is played and what type of music according to a given context.
+- We wanted to try and understand users through social media trends that could help us determine their overall mood and music preferences.
+This includes evaluating listening patterns on streaming services and understanding the user's habits such as how often music is played and what type of music according to a given context.
-- Using sensors in the phone, such as the microphone, GPS, acceleration sensors, we can uncover more information about the mood the user may be in and provide even more accurate music predictions or suggestions to the user.
+- Using sensors in the phone, such as the microphone, GPS, and acceleration sensors, we can uncover more information about the mood the user may be in and provide even more accurate music predictions or suggestions to the user.

 ### Initial project Ideas

-Given Teufel's position as a audio hardware audio company, we thought it was ideal that Teufel brought value to the market in terms of combining sensor data (microphones, GPS location, weather, time of day etc.) with user data (eg. music listening habits and social media profiles) to make the music listening experience even more hassle-free for Teufel users.
+Given Teufel's position as an audio hardware audio company, we thought it was ideal that Teufel brought value to the market in terms of combining sensor data (microphones, GPS location, weather, time of day etc.) with user data (eg. music listening habits and social media profiles) to make the music listening experience even more hassle-free for Teufel users.

 Our shortlist of ideas were as follows: